apache/trafficcontrol/docs/source/admin/traffic_router.rst

 Overview
 --------
 Pattern based consistent hashing is a feature to modify the request path given to Traffic Router's consistent hasher for Cache selection (and Delivery Service selection for Steering Delivery Services) using a regex.
-This new regex field 'Consistent Hash Regex' uses a per-Delivery Service basis and is given to Traffic Router via the CRConfig.
+This new regex field 'Consistent Hash Regex' is applied on a per-Delivery Service basis and is given to Traffic Router via the CRConfig.
 The purpose of this feature is to increase cache efficiency by directing requests for the same asset, but with varying request paths, to the same cache.

 ..
 Note:: Pattern Based Consistent Hashing is only available for HTTP and Steering Delivery Services